documentcloud/pdfshaver/Readme.md

 #### On Windows

-Unfortunately we don't have a windows package yet.
+Unfortunately, we don't have a Windows package yet.

-#### On other linux/unix systems
+#### On other Linux/Unix systems

-Sorry we don't have a release for your OS but we'd be happy to talk to you about how we packaged PDFium for OSX and Ubuntu, if you'd like to help package PDFium for your distribution/os!
+Sorry we don't have a release for your OS but we'd be happy to talk to you about how we packaged PDFium for OSX and Ubuntu if you'd like to help package PDFium for your distribution/os!

 ### Install PDFShaver